 Our team can:

-Apply expertise in chemistry and toxicology to develop models estimating a chemical’s relative toxicity, its fate and transport through the environment, potential exposure to humans, and subsequent impact based on demographic information.
+Develop models that estimate a chemical’s relative toxicity, its fate and transport through the environment, potential exposure to humans, and subsequent impact based on demographic information.

-Integrate demographic and environmental datasets to provide engaging, interactive tools that summarize potential sources of pollution occurring in or near specific communities.
+Integrate demographic data and physical models to provide engaging, interactive tools that summarize the distribution of impacts in or near specific communities.

-Conduct environmental justice analyses, such as those required by Executive Order 12866, to assess the environmental and human health impacts of federal rulemakings on minority and low-income populations, enabling federal agencies to understand the full impacts of potential actions.
+Conduct environmental justice analyses, such as those required by Executive Order 12898, to assess the environmental, human health, economic, and social effects of federal actions on minority and low-income communities.

-Develop communication and engagement strategies and materials to help stakeholders understand potential exposure to contaminants, environmental risks, and health impacts that may disproportionately affect certain communities.
+Develop communication and engagement strategies and materials to help stakeholders understand environmental and human health issues and facilitate their meaningful involvement in the decision-making process.

 Abt helped EPA assess the impacts of a proposed rule to reduce the amount of lead and copper in drinking water.
-We used census microdata from IPUMS, an integrated worldwide census and survey data resource, to analyze household-level data, identifying the age of the homes (older homes are more likely to have lead in plumbing) as well as demographics of the residents.
+We used census microdata from IPUMS to analyze household-level data, identifying the age of the homes (older homes are more likely to have lead in plumbing) as well as the demographics of the residents.
 Our analysis found that children in minority and low income homes were more at risk of exposure to lead through plumbing and lead service lines in many areas of the United States.
 These children also have higher blood levels of lead, and are likely to be exposed to lead through more pathways, such as lead paint.
 We found that the proposed rule would mitigate disparities in exposure to lead through drinking water by improving water treatments to reduce lead in drinking water.
 We also found that for household-level interventions, such as replacing lead plumbing or installing filters, equity could be improved through funding for low-income households.

 Abt conducted the economic analyses supporting EPA’s Revised Toxic Substances Control Act (TSCA) Dust-Lead Hazard Standards and Revised TSCA Dust-Lead Post-Abatement Clearance Levels rules.
 Our environmental justice analysis accounted for demographic and household characteristics including race, country of birth, poverty-income ratio, building type and age, and the presence of a smoker in the house.
 We used an empirical model to predict blood lead levels in the baseline as well as under the rule scenario.
 We also combined several data sets to “match” dust-lead loadings with demographic information.
 Our analysis found that the rulemakings are expected to reduce blood lead levels and IQ decrements in children, particularly in minority and low-income populations.